Kooikerhondje Health testing STEP BY STEP:

 The result will be listed on the OFA website shortly plus you will receive an OFA certificate

-- Make an appointment for CERF testing with a certified veterinary ophthalmologist when your dog is 12 months or older OR
+- Make an appointment for OFA testing with a certified veterinary ophthalmologist when your dog is 12 months or older OR

 Watch for an Eye Clinic at a local dog show; the exam fee is typically half of the cost of going to the office

-- Breeding stock should be re-evaluated prior to breeding if the last CERF testing is > 2 years ago
+- Breeding stock can be re-evaluated prior to breeding if the last OFA testing is > 2 years ago; however, this is not required

 - The vet will fill out attachment 4 (see below in this text for guideline to fill out) (usually the ophthalmologist has this form ready for you) and he/she submits to CERF; clarify if you need send anything in yourself